carpentries/trainers/leadership_minutes/2022-08-18-leadership-minutes.md

         - Inactivated = changed to alumni status
         - 9 inactivated for non-response
         - 3 inactivated by request
-        - Kari's request for inactivation is on hold
         - 5 extensions to Sept 1 for non-response (have been active)
         - 4 extensions for not scheduling a meeting after form submission
         - Future thoughts